 It’s fair to say that Legacy Motor Club isn’t having the season they wanted.
 Having switched from Chevrolet to Toyota earlier this year, the team co-owned by Maury Gallagher and Jimmie Johnson had hoped to turn their fortunes around.
-However, John Hunter Nemechek hasn’t qualified for the playoffs.
-Moreover, both the team’s full-time racers currently occupy the tail end of the driver standings.
-Despite several changes introduced this year to improve the performances, the results haven’t changed so far.
+However, John Hunter Nemechek hasn’t qualified for the playoffs and both the team’s full-time racers currently occupy the tail end of the driver standings.
+The poor results even led to an organizational shake-up in August, begging the question what went wrong.

 Richard Petty puzzled by Legacy Motor Club’s results